FrugalX/ai_agents_ebook_draft/Chapter 7 Practical Tutorials.md

 This research tool can be integrated into **academic search engines, AI-driven research assistants, or corporate knowledge bases**.

-## 7.7 Building a Game with Multi-Agent Characters
+## 7.7 Designing Dynamic Games with AI-Powered Agents

 ### **Learning Outcome**
 By the end of this tutorial, you will learn to develop AI-powered game features (NPCs, quests, combat strategies).